qt-labs/vstools/Tests/system/Readme.txt

    from the marketplace and start its installation.
 6. Run individual tests or the entire test suite.

+While tests are running, do not turn off the screen.
+If you did, Visual Studio might not create dialogs correctly, resulting in errors in the tests.

 The tests will run in the experimental environment which you get when starting devenv.exe with parameters "/RootSuffix SquishTestInstance".
 Except for the preconditions listed above, each test is expected to set up what it needs and to clean up after itself.
 Should that fail for some reason,